MicrosoftDocs/powerquery-docs/powerquery-docs/add-index-column.md

 ### Cleaning the table

-You can now delete the **Integer-division** column and promote the first row of the table to become the headers of our table.
+You can now delete the **Integer-division** column and promote the first row of the table to become the headers of your table.

  >[!Note]
->You can read more about the Promote headers operation inside of Power Query in the [Promote / Demote Headers](table-promote-demote-headers.md) article.
+>For more information about the Promote headers operation inside of Power Query, see [Promote / Demote Headers](table-promote-demote-headers.md).

 After defining the correct data types for your columns, your final table has exactly the three columns that you needed and the shape that you were looking for.